How Treatable Is Cervical Cancer?

 - Chemotherapy to deliver cancer-fighting medication throughout the body or in a specific region

-In general, surgery may be recommended if the physician believes the tumor can be successfully removed.
+In general, surgery may be recommended if the gynecologic oncologist believes the tumor can be successfully removed along with perhaps additional tissue surrounding the tumor to give the best outcome.
+For cancers that have metastasized or spread to other sites in or outside of the abdomen are generally treated with systemic therapies, like combination chemotherapy.
 Non-invasive treatments like chemotherapy and radiation therapy may be recommended to reduce symptoms in cases where the cancer is advanced and has spread to other areas of the body.

 Moffitt Cancer Center offers comprehensive treatment and supportive care to women with cervical cancer of all stages.
 The multispecialty team at Moffitt’s gynecological clinic collaborates to create individualized treatment plans for each patient, and utilizes advanced methods such as robotic-assisted surgery and targeted radiation therapy.
 Eligible patients may also benefit from our robust clinical trials program, which gives women the opportunity to receive the latest breakthroughs in cervical cancer treatment before they are made widely available.

-Moffitt invites women with or without referrals to consult with our physicians about their cervical cancer treatment options.
+Moffitt invites women with or without referrals to consult with our experienced gynecologic oncology physicians about their cervical cancer treatment options.
 To do so, fill out a new patient registration form online or call 1-888-663-3488.